 2. Native-born Americans who had no personal exposure/experience with European traditions.
 At the other end of the cultural spectrum, these architects had not been educated in an architecture school, for there were no such institutions in the U.S. prior to 1868, when William R. Ware initiated the first such program at MIT, but learned the profession along the traditional artisanal lines of apprenticing for an architect in his office.
 Chicago’s two leading architects in this era, John Van Osdel and W.W.
 Boyington are prime examples.

 3. Native born Americans who had been educated/employed in Europe.
 Richard Morris Hunt was the first, and best example.
 Hunt was not the first native-born American to study design in Europe, that honor apparently belongs to Charles Ellet Jr., the great civil engineer who had studied at Paris’ École Nationale des Ponts et Chaussées in 1830-1.
-Hunt, however, who had been the first American to have graduated from the École des Beaux-arts was the leading American architectural figure in the immediate post-Civil War period.
+Hunt, however, who had been the first American to have graduated from the École royale des Beaux-arts was the leading American architectural figure in the immediate post-Civil War period.
 He had been born in Vermont in 1827, but following the premature death of his father, his mother had taken the family to Europe in 1843 in the hope that the health of his older brother, future painter William Morris Hunt, might be restored.
 At the age of nineteen (1846), Richard had passed the entrance examinations for the École where he entered the atelier of Hector Martin Lefuel.
 Hunt’s timing could not have been more fortuitous for he had hitched his wagon to who would become one of the stars of the Second Empire.

-In the year between Louis-Napoléon’s coup in 1851 and his ascendency to the throne, he had appointed architect Louis-Tullius-Joachim Visconti (who had designed and was supervising the construction of the tomb of the President’s uncle in Les Invalides) on July 7, 1852, to be the architect in charge of completing the Louvre’s North Gallery along the south side of the rue de Rivoli, a project initiated by his uncle that was planned to connect the Louvre with the Tuileries Palace, his uncle’s former chief residence.
+In the year between Louis-Napoléon’s coup in 1851 and his ascendency to the throne the following year as Napoléon III, he had appointed architect Louis-Tullius-Joachim Visconti (who had designed and was supervising the construction of the tomb of the President’s uncle in Les Invalides) on July 7, 1852, to be the architect in charge of completing the Louvre’s North Gallery along the south side of the rue de Rivoli, a project initiated by his uncle that was planned to connect the Louvre with the Tuileries Palace, his uncle’s former chief residence.
 Fortunately for Lefuel, and his twenty-six year-old assistant Hunt, Visconti died from a stroke in December 1853, and the Emperor assigned Lefuel to complete the Grand Louvre complex.
 In April 1854, Lefuel invited Hunt to join the Imperial Staff as Inspector des Travaux (Building Code Inspector) on the Louvre project, in which Hunt was involved not only with supervising the construction of the gallery along the rue de Rivoli, but was given the responsibility to design and draw many of the details for the façade of the Pavillon de la Bibliothèque, that actually made the physical connection of the new gallery with the older Louvre.
 Hunt formally graduated later that year and upon his return to the U.S. in September 1855, quickly established his practice in New York.
 Inspired by his education in Paris, Hunt also began to teach architecture in his 10th Street studio, utilizing the French atelier system, where he chose a few students each year to work and learn alongside the Master.
 Among his first two classes would be found some of the country’s early leading practitioners (Charles Gambrill, George Post, and Frank Furness), critics, (Henry Van Brunt), and educators (William Ware).

 Baker, Paul R. Richard Morris Hunt.
 Cambridge: MIT Press, 1980.